IAmContent/public/public-java/iamcontent-io/src/main/site/md/usb.md

 The returned objects implement the _EasyUsbDevice_ interface, which extends the standard _java.usb.UsbDevice_ interface but throws _UsbRuntimeExceptions_ instead of checked exceptions.

+The _Usb_ class also has methods that accept a _Predicate_ to allow more specific device selection.

 ---

 This software comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it